ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 Also, note that this blog post contains my initial explorations on TDA, I'm in no way an expert.
 I tried my best to verify what I write here but there's a possibility that some of my interpretations (or methodologies) are wrong.
 Please correct me in the comments below if that is the case.
+You can find the source code for my experiments in [ljvmiranda921/scratch (2026-04-15-topological-data-analysis)]().
 </p>

 ## Analyses